slightknack/machine-110/README.md

 ![Rule 110 Collisions](https://upload.wikimedia.org/wikipedia/commons/1/18/Ca110-interaction2.png)

-For example, a lazer hitting a wiggler might create a stacker, as seen on the left, or may re-emit the lazer, as seen on the right.
+For example, a lazer hitting a wiggler might create a stacker, as seen on the right, or may re-emit the lazer, as seen on the left.
 By shooting lazers at wigglers and stackers, complex behaviour emerges.

 But how can we control this complexity?